litocabornay/meteor-dash/README.md

 #Any.tv Dashboard Project

-Conversion of multiple services into AnyTV-native services
+Conversion of multiple third-party services into AnyTV-native services

 ##Notes:

 - It is highly advisable that you have a Linux-based development machine
-- This documentation is created by @fskreuz which, at the time of creation, only had less than 24-hours of experience with Meteor and package development.
-If there are mistakes made, please file an issue to get it corrected.
+- If there are mistakes made in this README, please file an issue to get it corrected.
 - I think a Wiki should be made for this... soon.

 ##Quick start

+	// Install ze Meteor
-	// Install meteor (may need root powers and password) curl https://install.meteor.com | /bin/sh
+	curl https://install.meteor.com | /bin/sh

-	// Install meteorite
+	// Install ze Meteorite
 	sudo -H npm install -g meteorite

-	// Clone the repo
+	// Clone ze Repo
 	git clone https://bitbucket.org/fskreuz/anytv-dashboard.git

-	// Update the meteor used
+	// Update ze Meteor
 	meteor update

-	// Run meteor
+	// Run ze Meteor
 	meteor

-#Workflow
+	// Wait for the end of the world!!!

+##Workflow

-The typical fork-dev-pull will be used.
-A `stable`, `beta` and `dev` branch will be created soon.
+The typical fork-dev-pull will be followed.

+That is:

+- Fork the project to your account.
+- Implement your modules on your forl and commit.
+- Then do a pull request to the main repo and wait for further instructions.

+##Branches

 - `stable` - The "clone, run and never be bothered by bugs" branch
 - `beta` - The "10-3-3" branch, usable with bugs.